X16Community/x16-smc-bootloader/README.md

 the packet must be committed.
 This is done with I2C command 0x81 (commit).

-The bootloader sends a response code telling if the command was succesful or not.
+The bootloader sends a response code telling if the command was successful or not.
 If the command failed, it is possible to resend the the packet and commit it again.

 The internal flash address pointer is automatically incremented on each successful commit.

-The SMC hardware can only write to the flash memory in whole 64 byte pages.
+The SMC hardware can only write to the flash memory in whole 64-byte pages.
 The received data is buffered in RAM until there is a full page that can be written to flash.

-Bootloader v1 and v2 keeps the new firmware for the first 64 byte page in RAM instead of writing it to flash.
+Bootloader v1 and v2 keeps the new firmware for the first 64-byte page in RAM instead of writing it to flash.
 As mentioned above, the first page holds vectors that are used by these bootloader versions.
 The first page is written to flash at the end of the update procedure.